 Would you be interested in watching Gloria?

 Overall, Gloria is a movie worth watching.
-It contains excellent performances, especially those of the protagonists as well as outstanding elements such as the flashback.
+It contains excellent performance especially those of the protagonists, and it narrates a captivating story that reveals an important commentary about Mexican society, show business, and the abuse of women.
 In addition, despite being a concise version it is full of little details that provide valuable information about Gloria Trevi’s life and about what surrounded her during the 80's and 90's.
 Now let's see what other spectators have to say:

 "I went in with low expectations because I doubted the film would talk about the truth, and I left pleasantly surprised." - Silvia Marin

 “I've been a Gloria Trevi fan since I was 13.
 I loved the movie because it does not make any judgments agaisnt her and it shows characters that are real.
 Oh, and of course I liked that it talks about the role the media played in the whole scandal. “ - Daisy Aguilar